simon-ritchie/apysc/docstring_markdowns/apysc/_testing/testing_helper.md

 ## `_assert_has_attr` function docstring

-Check object has specified attribute.<hr>
+Check object has a specified attribute.<hr>

 **[Parameters]**